Jingning-Zhang/PROSPER/lassosum2.md

  - **pop** (required): Population of the GWAS sample (AFR, AMR, EAS, EUR and SAS), in the same order of the GWAS summary statistics files, separated by comma.

  - **lassosum_param** (required): Full path and the file name of the optimal tuning parameters in lassosum2, separated by comma.
-The optimal parameters can be obtained by running the official [lassosum2]( https://privefl.github.io/bigsnpr-extdoc/polygenic-scores-pgs.html#example-ldpred2-and-lassosum2 "lassosum2"), or used a simplifier version [here]( https://drive.google.com/file/d/1aGwAGdIeVmTaTskSuUdEPE6Z9-evSlUG/view?usp=sharing "lassosum2") which is faster and requires less computation resource.
+The optimal parameters can be obtained by running the official [lassosum2]( https://privefl.github.io/bigsnpr-extdoc/polygenic-scores-pgs.html#example-ldpred2-and-lassosum2 "lassosum2"), or used a Simplified version [here]( https://drive.google.com/file/d/1aGwAGdIeVmTaTskSuUdEPE6Z9-evSlUG/view?usp=sharing "lassosum2") which is faster and requires less computation resource.
 The file must have the following format
 ```
     delta0    lambda0
     49.8      0.002